aekari/Synthesis-Map/README.md

 # Synthesis Map

-The [Synthesis Map](https://aekari.github.io/Synthesis-Map/) is a brainstorming tool created for a class project on the topic of Black Women and Girls within the Cottagecore subculture/aesthetic.
+A brainstorming tool created for a class project on the topic of Black Women and Girls within the Cottagecore subculture/aesthetic.
+<br>View it live [here](https://aekari.github.io/Synthesis-Map/).

 ## Technologies Used